Mary Throne: Biography

 Throne was born and raised in Campbell County, Wyoming on a ranch on Wild Horse Creek.
 She graduated with an A.B. in history from Princeton University in 1982 after completing a senior thesis titled "Wyoming Water Laws, 1888-1910: Public Ownership of Water for Irrigation Use."
-She then received a law degree from Columbia Law School.
+She then received a Juris Doctor degree from Columbia Law School.
 After college she spent two years volunteering in Thailand, and then moved back to Wyoming to work as an Assistant Wyoming Attorney General in the state, serving in that role from 1992 to 1999.

 Throne was elected to the Wyoming House of Representatives in 2006 and was defeated for reelection by Jared Olsen in 2016.
 She ran for Governor of Wyoming in the 2018 election, but was defeated by then-State Treasurer Mark Gordon.
 In 2019, Gordon named Throne to a vacancy on the Wyoming Public Service Commission.